 Polonnaruwa is one of Sri Lanka’s top cultural and historical destinations.
-I actually did not know too much about it when a couple of my friends got bored in Sigiriya and suggested that we take a day trip over to Polonnaruwa to see some ruins.
+I actually had not heard of it all until some hostel friends brought it up to me.
+I was lazily lounging around when a couple of my friends got bored in Sigiriya and suggested that we take a day trip over to Polonnaruwa to see some ruins.
 I had just finished hiking Pidurangala Rock to catch the sunrise but never one to turn down an adventure, my exhausted self agreed.
 I honestly did not realize what I was signing up for.
-I was expecting a quick trip just to kill time but ended up cycling through the incredible ruins of the city for several hours and fully immersing myself into all of the wonders it held.
+I was expecting a quick trip just to kill time but ended up cycling through the incredible ruins of the city for several hours, fully immersing myself into all of the wonders it held.

 How To Get To Polonnaruwa

 To get to Polonnaruwa, you will have to get to Dambulla first.
 It is the closest major hub and makes the most sense for travelers who want to visit Polonnaruwa.
 If you are in Sigiriya, simply take the bus back to Dambulla and catch a bus heading to Polonnaruwa from any of the bus stops.
-Basically, wherever you are in the country, get to Dambulla first and then there will be plenty of buses headed to Polonnaruwa.
+Basically, wherever you are in the country, get to Dambulla first and then catch a bus to Polonnaruwa.

 The Best Route For Exploring Polonnaruwa Ruins

 Polonnaruwa’s archaeological site was relatively easy to figure out.
 You must buy your tickets from the Archaeological Museum first for $25 USD, or about 4,500 LKR.
 The museum is an ideal starting point and is filled with artifacts, historical commentary, and miniature reconstructions of the ruins.
 It won’t take more than 30 minutes to walk through the museum and it gives you a chance to educate yourself a little bit more about the history of Polonnaruwa.